Tjandra-Putra/anico-ecommerce/README.md

-# React.js + Python Flask + MySQL
+# anico ecommerce platform

 ### Introduction
 This is a full stack ecommerce website.
-It demonstrates common features such as shopping cart, payment and delivery. live demo: [coming soon]
+My objective is to create an ecommerce platform that enhances the consumer experience while also increasing admin efficiency.
+The platform must be elegant, simple, responsive, and feature-rich in order to increase the process's efficiency and effectiveness. live demo: [coming soon]

 ### Installation